lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 381

-may not distribute the Library at all.
+may not distribute the Library at projectsAndUsers.
 For example, if a patent

 382